prankster42069/ConMan/README.md

 ## Main functionalities
 ### - List contacts
 ### - New contact
+This function allows you to create new contacts (it's a contact manager after all).

+It takes the provided fields in the [fields/fields.txt] file and ask for user entry for each of them.

 ### - Edit contact
 ### - Delete contact
 ### - Search contact